Mixture of Link Predictors on Graphs: Experiments

 \subsection{The Effectiveness of Different Heuristics in Gating}

 The addition of the gating model enables \framework to significantly surpass both the Mean-Ensemble and Global-Ensemble methods.
 This improvement underscores the pivotal role of the gating model, which intelligently leverages heuristic information to enhance the overall performance.
 In this subsection, we delve into the impact of various heuristics utilized by the gating model in \framework.
 Specifically, there are three types of heuristics: local structure proximity (e.g., CN, AA, RA), global structure proximity (e.g., Shortest Path, Katz), and feature proximity.
 We design experiments to isolate the effect of specific types of heuristics by including them either individually or in groups.
 For instance, utilizing only feature proximity is referred to as `OnlyFeat', combining local and global structure proximities is labeled `OnlyStruct', employing only local structure proximity is denoted `OnlyLocalStruct', and using only global structure proximity is marked `OnlyGlobalStruct'.
 Additionally, the `All' is used to indicate leveraging all heuristics.
 The results on Pubmed and ogbl-ppa datasets are shown in Figure~\ref{fig:ablation}.
 From the experimental results, several observations can be made: {\bf (1)} Using only the feature proximity (OnlyFeat) or only the global structural proximity (OnlyGlobalStruct) typically yields lower performance. {\bf (2)} Combining the local and global structure proximity (OnlyStruct) tends to outperform using either one alone. {\bf (3)} The effectiveness of feature proximity varies between datasets.
 On Pubmed, it is beneficial to include it but not on ogbl-ppa.
-This discrepancy could stem from the relative importance of feature information in each dataset, as suggested by the very poor performance of MLP on ogbl-ppa, whose Hits@100 is only around 0.45\%.
+This discrepancy could stem from the relative importance of feature information in each dataset, as suggested by the very poor performance of MLP on ogbl-ppa, whose Hits@100 is only around 0.45.
+Moreover, we explore different inputs for the gating model, the results are presented in Appendix~\ref{sec:gating_input_results}, which highlights the rationality of the design of our gating model.